 Each week the photo that optimises the club best (and includes #thestoics) will win a Zeno’s swim hat, and will be shared on our social media channels, and here, to document our swim club through winter.

-Does it count as Stoic if I thoroughly enjoyed it? ‘ – Swimsta Man (the club’s inventor)
+Does it count as Stoic if I thoroughly enjoyed it? ‘ – Swimsta Man (who gave Zeno’s it’s name)

-Zeno’s Swim Club was launched on 1st November, and people rom across the world are getting involved.
+Zeno’s Swim Club was launched on 1st November, and over 600 people from across the world have got involved.
 From ‘magical misty swims‘ (@letwitteur) to ‘Squelching and sliding up the hill, past ancient beech and oak trees, wide skies above me and the City towers distant behind me‘ (@tessa_stuart), people have been embracing the ‘just get in and enjoy it’ philosophy of the club.

 Rob’s photo, taken in Llyn Padarn, Wales, reminded The OSS team that whilst winter swimming is cold and often stormy, part of the beauty in this transitional period between autumn and winter is the fantastic low light shining on crisp autumnal leaves, and the stillness of the water.